christina-cook/christina-cook/README.md

 ### Hi there, I'm Christina! 👋

-Welcome to my GitHub profile!
 I'm a former journalist and educator with a love of learning.
-I’m currently enrolled in the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/).
-I enjoy learning new coding languages and frameworks in a collaborative environment and aspire to join a team that fosters growth, agile processes, and inclusivity.
+I recently graduated from the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/) and am excited to embark on a new career as a software engineer!
+I enjoy learning new coding languages and frameworks in a collaborative environment and aspire to join a team that values communication, fosters growth, and celebrates inclusion.

 ```
 const softwareEngineer = {